dybiszb/CNNBinaryClassifier/docs/index.md

 completion of the author's Master Thesis.
 The main aim was to create a binary classifier that is able to distinguish between triangles and circles with usage of Caffe framework.
-The page describes used assets, network design and results obtained.
-If one is interested in scripts used, one is advised to click *View on Github* button above.
+The page describes used assets, network design and obtained results.
+If one is interested in used scripts, one is advised to click on *View on Github* button above.
 Unfortunately, the train network could not be uploaded due to GitHub's 100mb file size restriction.

 ## Test Data
 In order to obtain the data for training/testing purposes, I helped myself with ImageNet webpage.
-The page contains of enormous number of images, sorted according to tags.
-Using tags *triangle* and *circle* I was able to put my hands on the URLs lists and utilizing simple python script enabled me to download the images and dispose any that was damaged.
+The page contains enormous number of images, sorted according to tags.
+Using tags *triangle* and *circle* I was able to put my hands on the URLs lists and utilizing simple python script enabled me to download the images and dispose any that were damaged.
 There are:
 * 153 triangle pictures
 * 564 circle pictures

-Although there is almost 4 times more pictures of circles I was courious how the network will response to such disproportion and how it effects the final classifier, hence I proceeded.
+Although there is almost 4 times more pictures of circles than triangles , I was courious how the network will response to such disproportion and how it effects the final classifier, hence I proceeded.

 Following table presents the ratio between testing and training sets in both, circle and triangles images.
-The rproportion is 9:1 or in other
+The proportion is 9:1 or in other
 words: 90% of images in triangles/circles set was used for training and 10% for testing.
 <table>